kct2020/mddiag/README.md

             {{Potential Solution a}}
             {{Potential Solution b}}
   240613 Privacy of Web3 Version
-    The Hive Blockchain presentation option is only one way of using MDmaps.
+    The Hive Blockchain presentation option is only one way of using MDdiags.
 So it is easy to maintain a private GitHub repo like this for private maps.
 ```

 ## MDmap Action Plan 240420